The Birth of Hip-Hop

 That night, the crowd heard something they’d never experienced before: a continuous rhythm that fueled dance battles and creative expression.
 Herc’s toasts on the mic, joined by his friend Coke La Rock, planted the seeds of MCing.
 The Bronx—scarred by poverty, arson, and neglect—suddenly had a new safe space, a culture built on skill, style, and defiance.

-Hip-hop did not spring from a vacuum.
+Hip-hop didn't spring from a vacuum.
 Its DNA runs through Jamaican sound system culture, African American funk and soul, the Last Poets, Muhammad Ali’s lyrical bravado, and street graffiti.
 But August 11, 1973, marks the moment the threads came together in one room and began weaving a tapestry that now stretches across the globe.

 From its birth in a neglected borough, hip-hop became a way of seeing and shaping the world through music, dance, visual art, fashion, and philosophy.
 Today, it is one of the most influential cultural forces on Earth, with MCs rapping in dozens of languages, DJs spinning in every major city, and B-boys and B-girls bringing the break to streets, stages, and stadiums.